 In June 2012, the Company announced that the 2007 5-year Surface Rights Agreement with the nearby Community of Ollachea had been extended for a period of 30 years.
-As part of this agreement, Minera IRL agreed to continue with the community health, education, sustainability and community enterprise programs it sponsors.
+As part of this agreement, Minera IRL agreed to continue to sponsor community health, education, sustainability and community enterprise programs.
 The 2012 agreement also ratifies the commitment in the original 2007 Surface Rights Agreement to grant the Community of Ollachea a 5% equity participation in the subsidiary company Minera Kuri Kullu SA ("MKK"), which holds the Ollachea leases, upon the commencement of commercial production.

-Since Minera IRL commenced drilling in 2008, it has completed approximately 82,275m of drilling in 211 holes over a strike length of approximately 2km, resulting in the delineation of significant gold mineral resources at Ollachea.
+Between 2008, when Minera IRL commenced drilling, and the last drill hole in early 2013, it has completed 82,275m of drilling in 211 holes over a strike length of approximately 2km, resulting in the delineation of significant gold mineral resources at Ollachea.
 All defined zones of mineralization remain open-ended both along strike and down-dip at Ollachea.